 I have lived in Mumbai (India) and Lodz (Poland) but keep traveling to different countries for Origami art events.

-I hope you enjoy my musings, renditions, original sculptures and diagrams for a few favorite Origami designs.
+Have fun going through my musings, renditions, original sculptures and instructions for a few favourite Origami designs!